 - Never put your suspenders on after your pants.
 Instead, fasten them to the back first but not the front.
 Generally, you want to line up the back with your pants’ center seam.

 - Then, put on your pants as you normally would, before moving the suspenders to the front of your torso.

 - From here, fasten the suspenders to the waistband or interior buttonholes, making sure each travels in a straight line from your shoulders downward.

 - Adjust the fit, so that the suspenders are neither too loose nor too tight.
 Fabric suspenders will have a metal clip that slides up and down for this purpose.
 Leather suspenders, meanwhile, are designed to be loosened and tightened like a belt and have a similar mechanism.

 Beyond the basics on how to wear suspenders listed above:

 - Pay attention to width: Anything under an inch wide is meant to be a fashion suspender.
 Between one inch and 1.5 inches, the suspenders are designed for formal wear.
 Anything two inches and wider is strictly for heavy-duty practical use.
-As well, realize that skinnier styles are ideal for more casual wear, and wider – but not too wide – options are meant to be paired with a suit.
+Also, skinnier styles are ideal for more casual wear, and those that are wider – but not too wide – are meant to be paired with a suit.

-- Don’t match your accessories: You’ve been told to avoid coordinating your tie and pocket square, and suspenders for men are no different.
-Although you should think about the color scheme overall and don’t want anything too showy, avoid having all items the same shade – for instance solid black.
+- Don’t match your accessories: It’s definitely been drummed into me that coordinating a tie and pocket square should be avoided, and suspenders for men are no different.
+Although you should think about the color scheme overall and don’t want anything too showy, avoid having all items the same shade – such as a solid black.